Many Victorian renters are impacted by the coronavirus (COVID-19) pandemic, which will in turn affect many tenancies.

 Renters are still required to pay their ordinary rent unless you or your household have been financially affected by COVID-19.

-Due to COVID-19 your landlord cannot increase your rent for six months until 29 September 2020.
+Due to COVID-19 your landlord cannot increase your rent until after 28 March 2021.

-Get legal help if your rent increased on or after 29 March 2020 or is due to increase.
+Get legal help if your rent increased on or after 29 March 2020 or is due to increase before 28 March 2021.

-The Victorian Government has announced a new package to support renters facing COVID-19-related financial hardship.
+The Victorian Government has extended the package to support renters facing COVID-19-related financial hardship.

 Your first step should be to speak with your landlord or real estate agent to arrange a rent reduction.
 Dear Landlord can help you to draft a letter to your landlord for a rent reduction.
 Justice Connect recommends offering to pay no more than 30% of your current income towards the rent.